Articles on basic care and considerations for new or prospective owners.

 - That it will enjoy toys that it can climb in or on, and items it can manipulate.

 - That it may poop on you, especially if it is a baby.
 Babies don't seem to have much in the way of manners or bowel control.
+They may also poop and walk through it, especially if they have a wheel.
+It may not ever litter box train.

 - That most babies will go through a period of "quilling" and will be very grumpy for a while.
 You will need to hold your hedgie baby anyway, if you want to keep it from learning that being grumpy is a good way to get people to leave it alone.